onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 ## 0. Effective layer disclaimer

-All content in this file lives at the **effective layer** of the Tension Universe (TU) framework.
+All content in this file lives at the effective layer of the Tension Universe (TU) framework.

-* We only talk about **state spaces, observables, invariants, tension scores and counterfactual worlds** as engineering level objects.
+* We only talk about state spaces, observables, invariants, tension scores, and counterfactual worlds as engineering level objects.
 * We do not specify any TU base axiom system, any deep generative rule, or any constructive mapping from raw arithmetic data to internal TU fields.
-* Nothing in this file claims to **prove** or **disprove** the classical Riemann Hypothesis.
+* Nothing in this file claims to prove or disprove the classical Riemann Hypothesis.

 Semantics choice for this problem:

-* The tag `Semantics: continuous` in the header means that both the spectral side and the arithmetic side are encoded as **finite dimensional real feature vectors**.
+* The header tag `Semantics: finite_real_vector` means both the spectral side and the arithmetic side are represented as fixed finite dimensional real feature vectors.
-* Histograms of zeros and summaries of prime errors are treated as continuous observables, up to a fixed choice of norm and scaling.
+* Histograms of zeros and summaries of prime errors are treated as normalized, dimensionless observables under a fixed, pre declared norm and scaling.
-* This semantics choice is fixed for all blocks that mention `DeltaS_spec`, `DeltaS_arith`, `Tension_RH` or the effective tension tensor.
+* This semantics choice is frozen for all blocks that mention `DeltaS_spec`, `DeltaS_arith`, `Mismatch_RH`, `Tension_RH`, or any effective tension tensor component.

 Counterfactual worlds:

-* When we speak about **World T** and **World F** later in this file, they are **counterfactual tension patterns** over the same family of observables under a frozen encoding tuple.
+* When we speak about World T and World F later in this file, they are counterfactual tension patterns over the same family of observables under a frozen encoding tuple.
 * They are not claims about which world we actually live in.
 * They are not hidden encodings of the canonical answer to RH.

 Scope of claims:

-* This file only specifies an **effective encoding** of RH as a spectral tension problem.
+* This file specifies an effective encoding of RH as a spectral tension problem.
-* It is designed so that encodings and procedures can be **falsified** or retired without touching the canonical statement.
+* It is designed so encodings and procedures can be falsified or retired without touching the canonical statement.
-* The global rules that constrain effective layer behavior, encoding fairness and tension scales are written in the shared TU charters and not repeated here in full.
+* The global rules that constrain effective layer behavior, encoding fairness, and tension scales are written in the shared TU charters and not repeated here in full.

-All later references to "Block 0" or to the semantics choice in this problem refer back to this section.
+All later references to Block 0 or to the semantics choice in this problem refer back to this section.

 ---